lethain/staff-eng/src/markdown/guides/staff-archetypes.md

 This taxonomy is more focused on being _useful_ than _complete_, but so far I’ve been able to fit every Staff-plus engineer I’ve spoken to into one of these categories, albeit certainly some folks fit more easily than others.

-## Team Lead
+## Tech Lead

 _Examples_: [Diana Pojar](/stories/diana-pojar), [Dan Na](/stories/dan-na), [Duretti Hirpa](/stories/duretti-hirpa), [Ritu Vincent](/stories/ritu-vincent)

-_Team Leads_ are the most common Staff archetype, and lead a team or small group of teams in their approach and execution.
-They’re comfortable scoping complex tasks, coordinating their team towards solving them, and unblocking them along the way. _Team Leads_ often carry the team’s context and maintain many of the essential cross-team and cross-functional relationships necessary for the team’s success.
+_Tech Leads_ are the most common Staff archetype, and lead a team or small group of teams in their approach and execution.
+They’re comfortable scoping complex tasks, coordinating their team towards solving them, and unblocking them along the way. _Tech Leads_ often carry the team’s context and maintain many of the essential cross-team and cross-functional relationships necessary for the team’s success.

 Earlier in their career they will have implemented their team’s most complex technical projects, but at this point they default to delegating such projects across the team.
 They do this both to grow their teammates and in acknowledgement that their team’s impact grows as their coding blocks shrink.

-The _Team Lead_ role is many folks their first experience as a Staff Engineer.
+The _Tech Lead_ role is many folks their first experience as a Staff Engineer.
 A few forces conspire towards that result.
-First, the _Team Lead_ role tends to develop early on within companies that have a strong concept of team, which is common among companies using agile methodologies, and most companies attempt an agile approach at some point.
-Another factor is that the day-to-day work of a _Team Lead_ is most similar to the work you’d already be doing as a Senior Engineer, maybe it an intuitive transition.
+First, the _Tech Lead_ role tends to develop early on within companies that have a strong concept of team, which is common among companies using agile methodologies, and most companies attempt an agile approach at some point.
+Another factor is that the day-to-day work of a _Tech Lead_ is most similar to the work you’d already be doing as a Senior Engineer, maybe it an intuitive transition.

-To acknowledge a source of potential confusion, some companies use _Team Lead_ as a title that you get promoted into instead of as a role.
-In this list of archetypes, the _Team Lead_ is one approach to operating as a Staff Engineer, but it’s quite common to operate in the _Team Lead_ role without having the impact expected of a Staff-level engineer.
+To acknowledge a source of potential confusion, some companies use _Tech Lead_ as a title that you get promoted into instead of as a role.
+In this list of archetypes, the _Tech Lead_ is one approach to operating as a Staff Engineer, but it’s quite common to operate in the _Tech Lead_ role without having the impact expected of a Staff-level engineer.
 Indeed, you’ll find non-Staff engineers acting with the behaviors of every archetype.
 Being a Staff-engineer is not just a role, rather it’s the intersection of the role, your behaviors, your impact, and the organization’s recognition of all those things.

 ## Architect